Hoarse Biden says it's just a cold he caught from grandson

 Jill Biden picked a sprig off the tree and gave it to her grandson, along with a kiss.

-He wrote that Biden was tested for 19 “common respiratory pathogens,” including the flu, COVID-19 and the strep virus, and all came back negative.
+He wrote that Biden was tested for 19 “common respiratory pathogens,” including the flu, COVID-19 and streptococcus, and all came back negative.
 The president is taking common over-the-counter medications to treat his symptoms.

 Biden had his routine physical last month at Walter Reed National Military Medical Center, where his physician released a report declaring him a “healthy, vigorous, 78-year-old male, who is fit to successfully execute the duties of the Presidency.”